weiyedeng/weiyedeng.github.io/_pages/about.md

 My research lies at the intersection of comparative politics and international relations, and focuses on authoritarian politics, public diplomacy, political communication, and political psychology.

 Specifically, I investigate **how political elites use communication and development strategies to overcome public skepticism and build support for their rule and policies in both domestic and international environments**.
-My job market paper, which serves as the foundation for a book project, answers this question by examining how the Chinese regime responds to revelations of widespread corruption through the strategic use of _entertainment_ — a largely understudied dimension of the media landscape — to design engaging stories that weave detailed depictions of governmental failures with positive portrayals of reform and progress for persuasion.
+My job market paper, which serves as the foundation for a book project, answers this question by examining how the Chinese regime responds to revelations of widespread corruption through the strategic use of _entertainment_ — a largely understudied dimension of the media landscape — to design engaging stories that weave detailed depictions of governance failures with positive portrayals of reform and progress for persuasion.

 <p align="center" style="display: flex; justify-content: center; flex-wrap: wrap;">
   <img src="/_pages/aboutfigs/Gao_topleader.jpg" width="600" style="margin-bottom: 15px;"><br>